Elrophi/Gif-fetch-api/README.md

 ---

 >Description
-### This project allows you to write a quote add it dynamically and see the date and author. it also allows you to upvote and downvote
+### THis is a simple app to look up thousands of gifs and see trending gifs
 ---

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.5.